Estimating means of bounded random variables by betting: Concentration inequalities via nonnegative supermartingales

-Once this translation is made, all prior work on using the method mixtures for confidence sequences can be viewed as using the same betting strategy (mixture distribution) for every value of $m$.
-However, we find that there is significant statistical benefit to betting differently for each $m$ (but tied together in a specific way, not in an ad hoc manner).
-Further, prior work on the method of mixtures specifies the mixture distribution in advance, and thus independently of the data, but betting can be viewed as building up the mixture distribution on the fly, thus allowing for data-dependent mixtures.
-We will see that these new sequential perspectives are quite powerful, even if we are only interested in fixed-sample CIs, yielding computationally and statistically efficient, state-of-the-art solutions to classical problems.
+Like Ville's work in the binary setting, the predictable plug-in method connects the game-theoretic approach and the aforementioned mixture methods --- succinctly, the plugged-in value determines the bet, where each bet is implicitly targeting a different alternative (much like the components of a mixture).
+Following this translation, prior work on using the method mixtures for confidence sequences can be viewed as using the same betting strategy (mixture distribution) for every value of $m$.
+We find that there is significant statistical benefit to betting differently for each $m$ (but tied together in a specific way, not in an ad hoc manner).
+One must typically specify the mixture distribution in advance of observing data, but betting can be viewed as building up a data-dependent mixture distribution on the fly (this led us to previously name our approach as the ``predictable mixture'' method).
+These sequential perspectives are powerful, even if only interested in fixed-sample CIs.